oddlama/agenix-rekey/README.md

 Other secrets on which this secret depends.
-This guarantees that in the final `nix run .#generate-secrets` script, all dependencies will be generated before this secret is generated, allowing you use their outputs via the passed `decrypt` function.
+This guarantees that in the final `nix run .#generate-secrets` script, all dependencies will be generated before this secret is generated, allowing you to use their outputs via the passed `decrypt` function.

 The given dependencies will be passed to the defined `script` via the `deps` parameter, which will be a list of their true source locations (`rekeyFile`) in no particular order.